redbadger/awesome-badger/chriswhealy/sha256/endianness/README.md

 The `i8x16` instruction belongs to the `v128` data type and means *"look at this block of 128 bits as if it were 16, 8-bit integers"*.

-A block of 128 bits is loaded onto the stack, then we swap the endianness by using `i8x16.swizzle` to rearrange the byte order.
+Here, we load a block of 128 bits onto the stack, then using `i8x16.swizzle`, we rearrange the byte order according to the vector of indices supplied as the second argument.
 Then those four `i32` values are written back to memory.

 ![Swap Endianness using i8x16.shuffle](/chriswhealy/sha256/img/i8x16.swizzle.png)

-Now, when those `i32`s are read back onto the stack, WebAssembly will assume that they are stored in little-endian byte order, and the bytes will be reversed.
+Now, when those `i32`s are read back onto the stack, WebAssembly will assume that they have been stored in little-endian byte order, and the bytes will be reversed &mdash; back into network byte order.

-Thus by some simple trickery, we have ensured that the data is processed in network byte order, not littel-endian byte order.
+Thus by some simple trickery, we have ensured that the data is always processed in the correct byte order.